 - Scaling of additional agents is linear.
 That is, if the average bandwidth usage for an app agent in a given deployment is 5 kilobytes, adding 10 means that bandwidth usage will be 5 × 10, or 50 kilobytes.

 - While the average bandwidth used is 5 to 8 kbytes per second, agents send data to the Controller in bursts rather than as a steady stream of data.
 When testing bandwidth usage, to determine the actual kbytes per second used by an agent, you need to observe and average out traffic over the course of at least several minutes.

 - When testing bandwidth usage in the environment, keep in mind that different types of tiers will generate a different amount of load.
-For instance, a database tier tends to generate more traffic between the agent and Controller than an application server tier.
-For the best possible estimate, the test should take this into account.
+For instance, an app server tier that connects to a database as a remote service tends to generate more agent-to-controller traffic than one that doesn't, due to the capture and transmission of SQL information from the database.

 Agent License Considerations